unfoldingWord/gateway-admin/milestones.md

 Integrate Catalog Next RCL for publish process automation (1.0 MVP)

 - [ ] **Task assignment and progress**

+Users will be able to assign issues to users and the status of those issues will show a meter of how many issues are completed

 - [ ] **Produce PDFs**